FabricMC/fabric/fabric-api-lookup-api-v1/README.md

 See the javadoc of `ItemApiLookup` for a full usage example.

 ## [`ItemApiLookup`](src/main/java/net/fabricmc/fabric/api/lookup/v1/item/ItemApiLookup.java)
-The way to query API instances from items.
+The way to query API instances from item stacks.
 It exposes a `find` function to retrieve an API instance, and multiple `register*` functions to register APIs for items.

 # Retrieving APIs from custom objects